 There are two types of herpes simplex viruses (HSV), they are termed HSV-1 and HSV-2.
 These two viruses have distinctly different DNA, and both cause oral and genital lesions.
-However, HSV-1 causes about 80% of all oral lesions and only about 20% of genital lesions while HSV-2 causes the reverse (80% genital and 20% oral).
+However, HSV-1 causes about 80% of all oral lesions and only about 20% of genital lesions while HSV-2 causes the reverse (about 80% genital and 20% oral).
 Studies also suggest that in adolescents, up to 40% of genital herpes is caused by HSV-1 because of reported increased oral/genital contact (transmission by oral sex).

 Oral herpes (HSV-1) infection (or exposure without noticeable infection) is common.
 About 65% of the U.S. population has detectable antibodies to HSV-1 by age 40.
 This article will focus on HSV-1, or oral herpes, not on HSV-2, also commonly known as genital herpes.
 HSV-2 is considered to be a sexually transmitted disease (STD).
 In addition, HSV-2 virus should not be confused with human papillomavirus (HPV), the cause of genital warts, and some cervical and other cancer types.